 How To Care For Our Dentures

 Since we use them the same way we use our natural teeth, dentures require to be cleaned and taken care of.
 Ignoring to care for them because they are artificial is wrong, and can lead to a deterioration of their condition.
 Plaque and bacteria get on dentures too, so cleaning and caring for them reduces the risk of bad breath and oral diseases for its user.
-Moreover, caring for our dentures ensures their longevity as well as their functionality inside our mouths.
+Moreover, caring for our dentures ensures their longevity as well as their functionality inside our mouths which are different from dental implants.
 Since proper oral hygiene contributes to good overall health, here are a few ways to care for your dentures.

 Proper Usage and Handling

-To learn more about getting dentures and how to care for dentures them, please reach out to us at McDonald DDS today at (469) 649-0699 to schedule an appointment.
+To learn more about getting dentures please reach out to us at McDonald DDS today at (469) 649-0699 to schedule an appointment.